pulp/pulp_installer/roles/pulp_database_config/README.md

    one wants to import.
 The path is on the Ansible management node.
    It is used to encrypt certain fields in the database (such as credentials.)
    If not specified, a new key will be generated.
 (Only generated if one doesn't exist.)
+* `pulp_container_repair_media_type`: Whether or not to run the command `pulpcore-manager container-repair-media-type`, which fixes an issue with OCI manifests by modifying the database.
+Accepts `True`, `False`, or `auto`.
+Defaults to `auto`, which runs the command if pulp-container is currently installed at a version where the database is affected, and if pulp-container is being upgraded to a version where the repair command is present.

 Role Variables for advanced usage
 ---------------------------------